The South Carolina 3StepDivorce™ Help Center

 Does South Carolina require child support?

-South Carolina requires that a support order be put in place for all children.
+South Carolina requires that a support order be put in place for all minor children.

 How do I calculate how much child support I owe?